I just had an absolutely amazing weekend. Every LARP I played I loved, every character I played was a good fit for me.

 Feast of the Minotaur was set in ancient Greece, on the night before sending in human sacrifices to the labyrinth of the minotaur.

 Concordance Station was a sci-fi game of alien diplomacy.
-I love how in LARPs, sometimes it’s neccesary to specify that you are, in fact, a human.
+I love how in LARPs, sometimes it’s necessary to specify that you are, in fact, a human.

 Skies of Eladria: the Steampunk Game was, unsurprisingly, a Steampunk LARP taking place on an airship.